netdata/netdata/packaging/installer/methods/pfsense.md

 You must edit `/usr/local/etc/netdata/netdata.conf` and change `bind to = 127.0.0.1` to `bind to = 0.0.0.0`.

-To start Netdata manually, run `service netdata onestart`
+To start Netdata manually, run `service netdata onestart`.

 **Warning:** If you are using the plugin `apcupsd`, you need to make sure that apcupsd is up before starting netdata.
 Otherwise a infinitely running `cat` process triggerd by the default activated netdata apcuspd charts plugin will eat up CPU and RAM (`/tmp/.netdata-charts.d-*/run-*`).
 This also applies for `OPNsense`.